-On or about August 20, 1619, the first documented arrival of Africans—stolen from their homelands and brought to British North America—occurred at Point Comfort, part of today’s Fort Monroe in Hampton, Virginia.
-Since 2010, the city of Hampton and several organizations, including Project 1619, have observed an annual African Landing Commemoration Day on Aug.
-19-21.
-This year’s activities include a new exhibit, “Arrival of the First Africans,” at the Hampton History Museum.
+On or about August 20, 1619, Africans—kidnapped from their homelands and brought to British North America—were brought be force to Point Comfort, part of today’s Fort Monroe in Hampton, Virginia.
+Since 2010, the city of Hampton and several organizations, including Project 1619, have observed an annual African Landing Commemoration Day.

 The name of the Point Comfort landing place was just one of the great and bitter ironies of the August 1619 disembarkation, which led to the establishment of the British trans-Atlantic slave trade, as well as slavery itself in the British colonies, and, subsequently, in the United States.

 The Point Comfort name derived from the first English settlers finding “comfort” on this point of land in 1607.
 But in 1619, the “20 and odd” Africans were inhumanely traded like chattel by the captain of the ship White Lion to Virginia’s colonial Governor George Yeardley and merchant Abraham Peirsey, and dispersed to several other locations.
 Another irony was that 1619 also was the year that a semblance of democracy came to Virginia, as the colony held its first election for the inaugural House of Burgesses, the forerunner of today’s Virginia General Assembly.

 According to various histories, the Africans were part of a contingent of about 350 enslaved Africans from the Portuguese colony of Angola, captured from the kingdom of Ndongo in west central Africa.
 The Portuguese took the Africans aboard the São João Bautista, which was to sail to Vera Cruz, Mexico, but was attacked by the White Lion and another English vessel, the Treasurer.